Murder of Özgecan Aslan: Prison attack on the murder convicts

-While serving life sentence at a high-security prison in Adana, Özgecan Aslan's killer Ahmet Suphi Altindoken and his father were gunned down by an inmate in their own cell on 11 April 2016.
+While serving life sentence at a high-security prison in Adana, Özgecan Aslan's killer Ahmet Suphi Altındöken and his father were gunned down by an inmate in their own cell on 11 April 2016.
 Severely wounded, they were rushed to hospital.
 Ahmet Suphi Altındöken died; his father survived the attack.
-Gültekin Alan, a 46-year-old inmate serving a 50-year sentence, was found guilty.
+Gültekin Alan, a 46-year-old inmate serving a 50-year sentence, was found guilty, and sentenced to an aggravated life imprisonment and 29 years in July 2017.
 He was transferred to the high-security prison in Diyarbakır.

-No cemetery in Tarsus or Adana accepted Ahmet Suphi Altındöken's funeral.
-The crisis lasted five days.
-Finally, the corpse was taken out of the hospital morgue in a midnight undercover operation masked as a woman, and was interred at an undisclosed burial site.
+No cemetery in Tarsus or Adana accepted to host Ahmet Suphi Altındöken's funeral.
+After five days of deadlock, the corpse, disguised as a woman's, was taken out of the hospital morgue at night in an undercover operation.
+He was interred at an undisclosed burial site.